 With the shift to hybrid work, the need for creating a productive office space has become essential.
 The role of the office has changed, but it still serves an important purpose.
-Meeting the needs of hybrid teams means combining the best aspects of in-office and remote work; enabling the productivity many employees found when working from home, while promoting teamwork and social connection among team members.
+Meeting the needs of hybrid teams means combining the best aspects of in-office and remote work; enabling the productivity many employees found when first working remotely from home, while promoting teamwork and social connection among team members.

 In order to create the best environment for your teams, it is important to have a plan in place for creating a space that is both comfortable and conducive to productivity.
 Identify the resources your team needs for an effective work environment.
 This includes:

-- Office layout,
+- Office layout

-- Workplace technology,
+- Workplace technology

-- Desk and room equipment,
+- Desk and room equipment

 - Tools that help you easily manage and oversee your workplace

 All of these factors play an important role in optimizing processes and make room for productivity.
 Here’s how workplace teams and office managers can ensure that their office space is primed for success.